spiceai/quickstarts/databricks/README.md

-# Spice on Databricks
+# Spice on Databricks (mode: delta_lake)

 Spice can read data straight from a Databricks instance.
-This guide will create an app, configure Databricks, load and query a dataset.
+This guide will create an app, configure Databricks, load and query a dataset directly from Delta Lake Tables.
 It assumes:

 - Spice is installed (see the [Getting Started](https://docs.spiceai.org/getting-started) documentation).
 - The Databricks instance is running against AWS S3 storage in `us-east-1`.